-We were honoured to be selected to produce a virtual tour of this historic church.
+Over a number of days, we shot 360 content for the tours.
 In addition to the 360 images inside and outside the church, we also produced further content for the tour including:

 - Introductory video with aerial footage, ground-based video, soundtrack and voiceover

 - Aerial 360 above the Thames, showing St Magnus in its City of London context